Winter Transportation Options

 As long as Tahoe attracts big crowds, the Lake is threatened by traffic impacts.

 Stormwater pollution from roads and urban areas is the biggest threats to Lake Tahoe’s clarity.
 Auto emissions fuel climate change which is driving longer droughts and more extreme wildfires, destabilizing the Lake’s natural ecology, and making room for harmful invasive species to move in.
+Tires are likely to be a significant source of microplastic pollution in our Lake.

 Do your part to Keep Tahoe Blue by using alternative forms of transportation to get to and around the Lake.
 The League to Save Lake Tahoe is leading the charge to improve alternative transportation in Tahoe.
 Please donate to support our work.